bitcoin/bitcoin/doc/multiwallet-qt.md

 these page views.
 In addition to owning these five page views, a WalletView also has a pointer to a WalletModel instance.
 This allows the construction of multiple WalletView objects, each rendering a distinct wallet.

-A second class called *WalletStack*, also inheriting from QStackedWidget, has been written to handle switching focus between different loaded wallets.
-In its current implementation, as a QStackedWidget, only one wallet can be viewed at a time - but this can be changed later.

-A third class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into BitcoinGUI.
-At present it just contains a WalletStack instance and does little more than passing on messages from BitcoinGUI to the WalletStack, which in turn passes them to the individual WalletViews.
+A second class called *WalletFrame* inheriting from QFrame has been written as a container for embedding all wallet-related controls into BitcoinGUI.
+At present it contains the WalletView instances for the wallets and does little more than passing on messages from BitcoinGUI to the currently selected WalletView.
 It is a WalletFrame instance that takes the place of what used to be centralWidget in BitcoinGUI.
 The purpose of this class is to allow future refinements of the wallet controls with minimal need for further modifications to BitcoinGUI, thus greatly simplifying merges while reducing the risk of breaking top-level stuff.